gabuz0me/Demo_AoC_5/script/article_en.md

     return x+y, x-y, x*y
 ```

-Simple as.
-Could it even be simpler than that ?
+Could it be even simpler?
 The keyword `def` says we create a function, we then give it a name, here `f`.
 Between the parenthesis are the inputs, if any, and the keyword `return` well returns something from the function, here three numbers separated by a comma `,`.

 Then we can use it like so: